 Under this program, security evaluations are conducted by commercial testing laboratories called Common Criteria Testing Laboratories (CCTLs).
-CCTLs evaluate products against PPs containing Assurance Activities, which are interpretations of Common Evaluation Methodology (CEM) work units specific to the technology described by the PP.
+CCTLs evaluate products against Protection Profiles containing Assurance Activities, which are interpretation of CEM work units specific to the technology described by the PP.

 The NIAP Validation Body assigns Validators to monitor the CCTLs to ensure quality and consistency across evaluations.
-Developers of IT products desiring a security evaluation contract with a CCTL and pay a fee for their product's evaluation.
+Developers of information technology products desiring a security evaluation contract with a CCTL and pay a fee for their product's evaluation.
 Upon successful completion of the evaluation, the product is added to NIAP's Product Compliant List.